Gantt Chart Excel – How to Create a Gantt Chart in Excel

 Step-by-Step Tutorial for Making a Gantt Chart in Excel

-We all love Microsoft Excel and we use it almost everyday for everything – from a simple calculator to tracking massive projects.
+We all love Microsoft Excel and we use it almost every day for everything – from a simple calculator to tracking massive projects.
 There’s just one thing that Excel is not good at and that is creating Gantt charts.
-For this reason we created Gantt Chart Excel, an automated excel template that allows you to create professional-looking Gantt Charts all within Excel.
+For this reason, we created Gantt Excel, an automated excel template that allows you to create professional-looking Gantt Chart in Excel.

 Microsoft Excel is instantly familiar and widely used, so everyone on your team “gets it” and hits the ground running.

 Before we begin, what is a Gantt Chart?